Gurie Grosu: Pedagogical and spiritual activity

 Grosu (right)during a religious event în Nisporeni, 1930.

 In 1902, he was ordained in the Noul Neamț Monastery of Chițcani, ordained hieromonk and called "eparchial missionary" (1902), later he was ordained protocell and archimandrite (1909).
 One of his merits was obtaining the establishment of an eparchial printing press (1896) "The Illuminator" in Chișinău (1908).
 He was the Prior at St. Abram Abbey in Smolensk (1909) and the director of the teacher-training school (normal schools) of the Gruševsk (1910-1914) and Samovka (1914-1917) and the professor of Romanian language in Chișinău (1917-1918) and the militant of Romanianism, as Deputy Minister of Justice in the Provisional Government of Chișinău.
 On 4 July 1918 was elected by the Holy Synod of Bucharest, as Pontiff Vicar of the Metropolitan Church of Moldova, with the title "Botoșăneanul" (ordained at Iaşi on 15 July 1918).
 In 1919 he was appointed Pontiff Vicar of the archiepiscopacy of Chișinău (with the title "Bălți").
 On 1 January 1920 the Pontiff of Chisinau and Hotin, and on 21 February 1920, was elected as a full holder (enthroned in 1921), and from 28 April 1928 he became Metropolitan of Bessarabia, ministering by 11 November 1936, when he was retired.
 He died on 14 November 1943 in Bucharest.

+Memory

+In 2015, his bust was installed on the Alley of Ecclesiastical Personalities in Chișinău; it was cast in bronze by sculptor Veaceslav Jiglițchi and placed on a pedestal made of Cosăuți stone, crafted by folk master Veaceslav Lozan.